 The San Francisco-based U.S. Court of Appeals for the 9th Circuit has a reputation for "going rogue."
 The Supreme Court has reversed the 9th Circuit more than any other federal appeals court.
-However, in a complete role reversal, a divided 9th Circuit panel ruled that a lower court was too lenient in meting out a jail term for the so-called Millenium bomber:
+However, in a complete role reversal, a divided 9th Circuit panel ruled that a lower court was too lenient in meting out a

 The long legal battle of an al-Qaida-trained terrorist convicted in an attempted bombing on the millennium has taken another turn after an appeals court threw out his sentence and removed the trial judge from the case.